Explicit integral Galois module structure of weakly ramified extensions of local fields: Introduction

 \subsection{Conventions and Notation}

 All modules are assumed to be left modules.
 However, if $L/K$ is a Galois extension fields and $H \leq \Gal(L/K)$ then we let $L^{H}$ denote the subfield of $L$ fixed by $H$.
+For $n \in \N$, we let $\zeta_{n}$ denote a primitive $n$th root of unity.
 By a `complete local field' we mean a field that is complete with respect to a non-trivial discrete valuation; for such a field we fix the following notation:

 We make no assumptions on the residue field $\overline{K}$ except where stated otherwise.